charliecalvert/CloudNotes/Assignments/Mongo/ReactMongooseBasics.md

 **NOTE**: _There is an **Angular**, **React** and **jquery** version of this assignment.
 Make sure you are looking at the right one.
 This is the **React** assignment, the others are called [AngularMongooseBasics][angular-mongoose] and
 [MongooseBasics][jq-mongoose]._

+Before proceeding, be sure you have an account on  [https://mlab.com/](https://mlab.com/).

 Put your **address-list.json** in the public directory.

 [angular-mongoose]: http://www.ccalvert.net/books/CloudNotes/Assignments/AngularMongooseBasics.html